vestrel00/contacts-android/DEV_NOTES.md

 Group id: 6, systemId: null, readOnly: 0, title: Custom Group, favorites: 0, autoAdd: 0
 `````

+The actual groups are in a separate table; Groups.
+Each group is associated with an Account.
+No
+group can exist without an account.
+It is account-exclusive.

 > Note that the **ids will vary** as the user adds and removes accounts!
 Furthermore, each account
 > will have its own set of the above groups.
 This means that there may be multiple groups with the
 > same title belonging to different accounts.